rlberry-py/rlberry/docs/api.rst

 Jax agents (experimental)
 --------------------

 Still experimental.
-See source code rlberry.jax for more info.
+See source code rlberry.agents.jax for more info.

 Manager